Cloud vs Virtualization: What is the real difference?

 Virtualization is software that manipulates hardware to run multiple operating systems and applications on the same server at the same time.
 It reduces IT costs for businesses and increases the efficiency and utilization of computer hardware.
 Virtualization can be viewed as a layer above physical hardware to make servers, workstations, and other systems that are independent of the physical hardware.
 This is enabled by hypervisors such as KVM, Xen, LXC, VMWare, etc on top of the hardware layer, where the systems are then installed.
 So the bulk of the work is done by hypervisors to enable virtualization on any computer hardware.

 There are several different types of virtualization software as mentioned above but all of them share one thing in common.
 That is the end result is a virtualized independent piece of a resource (or device).
 That means system administrators get a fully functional two or more segments of independent virtualized computing environment from single computer hardware where they can install any operating system and any application.
 Each segment is independent and operates on its own.

 Bottom line is that virtualization makes computing environments independent of physical hardware.

 What's the difference then?

 The difference lies in the perspective in which these two technologies are used.

-1. Virtualization is a technology while cloud computing is a service.
+1. Virtualization is the technology while cloud computing is a service.
 Virtualization is the foundation for a cloud.
 Cloud cannot exist without virtualization.

 2. Virtualization is a technology that existed even before the birth of cloud computing and can continue to exist without it.

-3. And another very important difference is the features that includes self-service for users, broad network access, the ability to elastically scale resources, and the presence of measured service.
-If any server environment which lacks any of these features, then it's probably not cloud computing.
+3. And another very important difference is the features that include self-service for users, broad network access, the ability to elastically scale resources, and the presence of measured service.
+If any server environment lacks any of these features, then it's probably not cloud computing.